Close Menu

 • Test breakpoints: See how the layout adjusts as you scale the viewport width up or down.

-This is particularly useful for testing media queries in responsive design.
+This feature, also known as chrome responsive mode, is particularly useful for testing media queries in responsive design.

 3. Simulating Network Throttling

 Mobile devices often operate on slower networks like 3G or constrained bandwidth.
-Chrome DevTools lets you throttle your network connection to simulate these conditions:
+Chrome DevTools lets you throttle your network connection to chrome simulate mobile conditions:

 • Open the Network dropdown in the Device Toolbar.